How to Reduce Hot Water Usage in Hotels: Simple Tips to Save Money

-You’ve got a lot more than just rooms to manage.
+You’ve got more than just rooms to manage.
 There are kitchens, multiple public and in-suite bathroom facilities, pools and hot tubs, laundry, cooling, heating, and landscaping.
-All of these places use incredible amounts of water, and if you don’t understand how quickly those water usage costs can add up, then your hotel could be missing out on some serious money.
+All of these places use an incredible amount of water, and if you don’t understand how quickly those water usage costs can add up, then your hotel could be missing out on some serious money.
 Learn how to reduce water usage, help save the environment, and potentially improve your bottom line in the process.

 In the United States alone, hotel and other lodging facilities account for nearly 15% of all commercial and institutional water usage.
-That means that your hotel has a significant impact on the water usage in your city; therefore, the responsibility lies with you to make sure you run and maintain an efficient and environmentally friendly establishment.
+That means your hotel has a significant impact on water use in your city.
+It also means your property likely operates at “average commercial water usage” levels or higher, simply because hotels run water-intensive operations all day.

-These proven water-saving tips (among many others) save hotels thousands of dollars in water-related costs alone.
-For example, in 2008, Caesars Entertainment implemented its CodeGreen program across its 39 hotel properties to reduce overall water usage and preserve the environment.
-Between 2008 and 2013, Caesars saved 430 million gallons of water and approximately $1.5 million in water costs by tracking water use, communicating goals and progress, encouraging friendly competition, and implementing water efficiency improvements.
-Projects include towel and linen reuse programs, xeriscaping, installing tunnel washers, and replacing existing fixtures with WaterSense labeled models.
+These proven water-saving tips can save hotels thousands of dollars in water-related costs alone.
+For example, Caesars Entertainment implemented its CodeGreen program across its 39 hotel properties to reduce overall water usage.
+Over five years, Caesars saved 430 million gallons of water and approximately $1.5 million in water costs by tracking water use, communicating goals and progress, encouraging friendly competition, and implementing water-efficiency improvements.
+Projects include towel and linen reuse programs, installing tunnel washers, and replacing existing fixtures with WaterSense-labeled models.
+Caesars is a big organization, but even smaller hotel management can learn that when you track water usage, reduce water waste, and upgrade equipment, you’ll save on utilities.

 Where To Begin Cutting Hotel Water Usage

-The first thing to do if you want to understand how to lower your water bill is to conduct a water audit.
+The first step to lowering your water bill is to conduct a water-use audit.
 A water audit is a process to figure out how much water your business uses and exactly where it’s all going.
-Though the best way to get accurate results is to hire an energy consulting firm, you and your staff can do a general audit in-house.
-If you choose to conduct your own water audit, you should start by looking at two things: your previous water bills and your water meter(s).
+The best way to get accurate results is to hire an energy consulting firm, but if that’s not in the budget, you and your staff can do a general audit in-house and still get a pretty clear picture of where you’re pouring money down the drain.
+If you choose to conduct your own water audit, start by reviewing two things: your previous water bills and your water meter(s).

-If your bookkeeping is in order, you should have ready access to at least a year’s worth of water bills, and two or three years’ worth is even more helpful if you have them.
-This may be 12 bills annually or as few as two or four.
-Some municipalities bill water usage monthly, some bill once per quarter, and others twice a year.
+If your bookkeeping is in order, you should have ready access to at least a year’s worth of water bills.
+Some municipalities bill water usage monthly, some quarterly, and others twice a year.
+You should also compare your water bills with your gas and electric bills, because hot water systems are directly linked to energy use.

-Your water bill will generally be measured in cubic feet (or Ccf), so you need to know that one cubic foot equals 748 gallons.
-This information is useful because it gives you a starting point for comparing other businesses of a similar size as your own.
-So how much water does a hotel use per day?
-As a general point of reference (updated as of June 2016) the EPA found that the median per guest room usage in a hotel was 102 gallons of water per day.
+Your water bill is generally measured in cubic feet (Ccf), so you need to know that 1 cubic foot equals 748 gallons.
+The EPA found that the median per guest room usage in a hotel was 102 gallons of water per day.
+This number is a good benchmark to estimate your establishment’s average water consumption per hotel room and compare yourself against the average.

 Master Your Meters